 LVAs involve the connection of the lymphatics directly into the veins.
 The lymphatics are quite small, from 0.1 mm up to approximately 0.6 mm in size.
 The lymphatics are connected to veins that have one-way valves in them to allow excess lymphatic fluid that is returned directly to the venous system, bypassing the areas of blockage.
 The venous system, even in healthy individuals, is the ultimate outlet for the lymphatic fluid in any case.

-It is important to note that this procedure is quite different from cosmetic liposuction.
-Some differences include the requirement for very close work with a trained Lymphedema therapist, the “dry technique,” and the use of a sterile, surgical tourniquet.
+It is important to note that SAPL surgery is quite different from cosmetic liposuction.
+Some differences include the requirement for very close work with a trained lymphedema therapist, differences in surgical technique, and the use of a sterile, surgical tourniquet.
 Specially fitting, custom compression garments are also required and must be worn afterward to prevent the re-accumulation of fluid.

 Again, it is to be emphasized that not one procedure will help all patients.
 The procedures must be carefully selected for the right patient at the right time for the best results possible.